-My work is driven by personal experience and its connection to contemporary and historical issues.
-Overall, my work addresses the complexities and intricacies of care and identity in our current culture.
+My work is driven by personal experiences and their connections to contemporary and historical issues.
+The complexities and intricacies of labor, care, and identity in our current and past culture are consistent undercurrents in all aspects of the work which include layered, labor-intensive drawings, collage, sculpture, performance, et al, and often transform into fully realized mixed media works and immersive installations.
 I seek to make challenging experiences accessible to those without the same somatic knowledge while still engaging in conversation and confrontation.
-In my practice, I incorporate layered, labor intensive drawings, collage, sculpture, performance, et al, into fully realized mixed media works and immersive installations.
-Within my work, the viewer is met with bodily experiences that mirror the complexities of the stories I share, with a focus on shared knowledge, awareness, empathy, and change.
+The viewer is met with bodily experiences that mirror the complexities of the stories I share, with a focus on shared knowledge, awareness, empathy, and change.

 My recent work is mostly divided in two ways: